helm/helm-www/docs/chart_template_guide/yaml_techniques.md

 ## Other YAML Scalars

-Scalar values are individual values (as opposed to collections).
+Strings are a common type of YAML scalars, but not the only one.
+Other scalar types include *integers*, *floats*, *booleans*, and *null*.
 In Helm's dialect of YAML, the scalar data type of a value is determined by a complex set of rules, including the Kubernetes schema for resource definitions.
 But when inferring types, the following rules tend to hold true.

 If an integer or float is an unquoted bare word, it is typically treated as a